| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Associated with improved health outcomes and linked to better long-term health.
 It’s good for the heart, it keeps the bones strong, it helps maintain mobility and it even helps improve brain function.

-• Aim for Daily Movement:
+• Go for Daily Movement:

 As little as moderate activity such as brisk walking for 30 minutes a day decreases all cause mortality by as much as 30%.
+Simple habits like morning walks can offer powerful long-term health benefits and improve overall lifespan.

-• Mix Strength & Cardio:
+• Mixing of Strength with Cardio:

 Strength training is important for maintaining lean body mass and bone density, important for maintaining independence later in life.
 Cardio is great for increasing circulation, heart health and endurance.